katono254/Raterapp/README.md

 * Python3.6
 * Django 1==1
 ## Support and contact details
 Any viable information on how to improve the app my email : blackrocket.47@gmail.com

-### License
-*{Determine the license under which this application can be used.
-See below for more details on licensing.}* Copyright (c) {year} **{List of contributors or company name}**
+Copyright (c) {year} **{List of contributors or company name}**